pranavjangam57/ai-engineering-handbook/README.md

   <img src="https://contrib.rocks/image?repo=pranavjangam57/ai-engineering-handbook" />
 </a>

-*Built by the community, for the community.
-Every contributor is listed here.*
+*Every contributor is listed here automatically.*

 ---

 ## 📜 License

-This project is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.

-**Share freely.
+MIT — see [LICENSE](LICENSE).
+Share freely.
 Credit kindly.
-Build boldly.**
+Build boldly.

 ---

 <div align="center">

-**If this saved you time, saved you money, or saved you from a 3am incident — please ⭐ star this repo.**
+**If this saved you time, saved you money, or saved you from a 3am incident — ⭐ star this repo.**

 *It takes 2 seconds and helps thousands of engineers find it.*